cwi-swat/testing-dsls-with-dsls/README.md

 }
 ```

 See the folder `examples/` for example QL programs.
-Opening a QL file will show links at the for compiling, running, and testing QL programs.
+Opening a QL file will show links at the top for compiling, running, and testing QL programs.
 Running a questionnaire immediately opens a browser pane in VS Code.
 Compiling will result in an HTML file and Javascript file; opening
 them in a browser will again execute the questionnaire (albeit with a slightly different layout).

 If you have Python installed and a recent version of the Chrome Driver (in the PATH) you can randomly test a questionnaire by pressing the link "Run Testar".
 There's also a link to save the oracle (as Python code) that is used by TESTAR.

 ## TestQL: a DSL for testing DSLs